benbr/react-sspr/README.md

 *This is enough to have external data prefetched and filled in the html, for SEO purpose for example.*

-To avoid having a state change on the client side when the data is refetched during hydration, add this to your generated html :
+To avoid having a state change on the client side when the data is refetched during hydration, add `renderStaticSSPR`, server-side, to your generated html :
 ```js
 import {renderStaticSSPR} from 'react-sspr';